February 27, 2013

 June 30th, 2011

-Little Miss Chloe had a stellar day!
+stellar day!
 She is one tough cookie.
 Her billi

 levels looked great and her sats on room air close to perfect.
 When the